ThugsFinance/cloiinkcoin.com/src/content/developers/docs/apis/json-rpc/index.md

 - `gas`: `QUANTITY` - (optional) Integer of the gas provided for the transaction execution. eth_call consumes zero gas, but this parameter may be needed by some executions.
 - `gasPrice`: `QUANTITY` - (optional) Integer of the gasPrice used for each paid gas
 - `value`: `QUANTITY` - (optional) Integer of the value sent with this transaction
 - `data`: `DATA` - (optional) Hash of the method signature and encoded parameters.
-For details see [Ethereum Contract ABI in the Solidity documentation](https://docs.soliditylang.org/en/latest/abi-spec.html)
+For details see [Cloiinkcoin Contract ABI in the Solidity documentation](https://docs.soliditylang.org/en/latest/abi-spec.html)

 2. `QUANTITY|TAG` - integer block number, or the string `"latest"`, `"earliest"` or `"pending"`, see the [default block parameter](/developers/docs/apis/json-rpc/#default-block-parameter)